saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 ## Testing the environment

-Almost there!
-Let's just make sure everything is setup and works fine!
-Jump in to a new Jupyter notebook using this command:
+Open a new Jupyter Notebook using this command:

 ```
 jupyter notebook